DDI-NO/dditools/docs/crfsplit.md

 The CRF Splitter is an app designed to upload scanned documents related to a patient visit (such as main CRF, MRI report, tests, etc.), split them by detected QR codes, and upload the resulting separate documents to XNAT.

+## Step 1: Import the scanned document into TSD
+The very first step consists in uploading the file into TSD for it to become available in our servers.
+See the [user guide](tsdimport.md) for importing files in case of any doubts.

 ## Step 1: Access the Application

 1. **Navigate** to the DDI Tools web portal by entering `http://p96-podman:8181` in your web browser.